ytti/oxidized/README.md

 Oxidized configuration is in YAML format.
 Configuration files are subsequently sourced from ```/etc/oxidized/config``` then ```~/.config/oxidized/config```.
 The hashes will be merged, this might be useful for storing source information in a system wide file and  user specific configuration in the home directory (to only include a staff specific username and password).
 Eg. if many users are using ```oxs```, see [Oxidized::Script](https://github.com/ytti/oxidized-script).

 To initialize a default configuration in your home directory ```~/.config/oxidized/config```, simply run ```oxidized``` once.
 If you don't further configure anything from the output and source sections, it'll extend the examples on a subsequent ```oxidized``` execution.
-This is useful to see what options for a specific input or output backend are available.
+This is useful to see what options for a specific source or output backend are available.

-## Inputs
+## Source

-Oxidized supports CSV and SQLite as input backends.
+Oxidized supports ```CSV``` and ```SQLite``` as source backends.
 The CSV backend reads nodes from a rancid compatible router.db file.
 The SQLite backend will fire queries against a database and map certain fields to model items.
+Take a look at the [Cookbook](#cookbook) for more details.

 ## Outputs

 Possible outputs are either ```file``` or ```git```.
 The file backend takes a destination directory as argument and will keep a file per device, with most recent running version of a device.
 The GIT backend (recommended) will initialize an empty GIT repository in the specified path and create a new commit on every configuration change.
+Take a look at the [Cookbook](#cookbook) for more details.

 Maps define how to map a model's fields to model [model fields](https://github.com/ytti/oxidized/tree/master/lib/oxidized/model).
 Most of the settings should be self explanatory, log is ignored if Syslog::Logger exists (>=2.0) and syslog is used instead.